IBMAppModernization/app-modernization-openshift-templates-lab-iks/README.md

 4.7 Click  **Continue to the project overview**

-4.8 Wait until the Pod for the Plants by WebSphere app on Liberty shows as running and then click on the route to get to the app's endpoint
+4.8 Wait until the Pod for the Plants by WebSphere app on Liberty shows as running and then click on the route to get to the app's endpoint.
+Note that it takes a few additional seconds after the pod shows "running" for the WebSphere application to start up.

    ![Launch app](images/ss9.png)